ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### B. Deactivate the Registration Center

 The portal allows Zonal Admin to deactivate the registration centers, which are already active.
 The Zonal Admin selects the registration center and the all the registration centers of that zone are displayed.
-The Zonal Admin can select one active center or multiple active centers at a time then selects the Deactivate option.
+The Zonal Admin can select an active center or multiple active centers at a time then selects the Deactivate option.
 The system validates user’s role, on successful validation, deactivates the selected center(s), and the system provides a notification else triggers a respective error notification.

 #### C. Decommission the Registration Center